MRTC 3000 class

+Until 2025, the RT8D5M LRVs were owned by the Metro Rail Transit Corporation (MRTC) pursuant to its build-lease-transfer contract with the DOTr.
+These were also the last vehicles made by ČKD Tatra before it was taken over by Siemens.

+History

-Purchase
+Purchase and production

-The Manila MRT Line 3 construction began in 1996 when the then-Department of Transportation and Communications (DOTC; later the Department of Transportation) entered into a build-lease-transfer agreement with the Metro Rail Transit Corporation (MRTC).
-MRTC signed a contract with ČKD Tatra in 1997 to supply the trains for the line.
+Construction of the MRT Line 3 began in 1996 when the then-Department of Transportation and Communications (DOTC; later the Department of Transportation) entered into a build-lease-transfer agreement with the Metro Rail Transit Corporation (MRTC).
+MRTC signed a contract with ČKD Tatra in 1997 to supply the trains.

-Aside from a prototype, 73 light rail cars are produced by ČKD in two batches; 49 were produced in 1998 and the other 24 were completed the following year.
+73 light rail cars were produced by ČKD in two batches; 49 were produced in 1998 and the other 24 were completed the following year.
 The first train was flown into Manila via plane while the remaining trains were transported by sea.
-The fleet also happens to be the last produced by ČKD before it was taken over by Siemens.
+The fleet also happened to be the last produced by ČKD before it was taken over by Siemens.